javierpelayo/educa/README.md

 `python3 -m flask run`

-After doing this you should see new tables pop up under your specific database in pgadmin4 and should be good to go.
+You should now see new tables pop up under your specific database in pgadmin4 and should be good to go.

 ----